ofavrel/Houdini_Notes/README.md

 <br>

 #### Wrangling Constraints
--_You sometime want to do some Vex Code on the Constraints.
+_-You sometime want to do some Vex Code on the Constraints.
 You can use a Geometry wrangle running over **Primitives** and change the name of the "Geometry parameter" to  **ConstraintGeometry**.\
 <br>
 -Deleting Constraints:_
 ```C